 It’s not just salad dressings though that are packed full of sugar.
 Many pasta sauces can have as much sugar as a chocolate bar.
 Therefore, be careful when selecting your condiments and sauces in the supermarket.

 Some people may assume that because smoothies have fruit in them, they must be healthy right?!
-However, this isn’t the case… Smoothies are high in sugar as when fruit is blended, natural sugars are released from the fruit and become free sugars.
+However, this isn’t the case.
+This is why it is important to become more sugar savvy.
+Smoothies are high in sugar as when the fruit is blended, natural sugars are released from the fruit and become free sugars.
 The British Heart Foundation explains free sugar is “any sugar added to a food or drink.
 Or the sugar that is already in honey, syrup and fruit juice.
 These are free because they’re not inside the cells of the food we eat.”
-When fruit is turned into fruit juice, it is easier to consume extra sugar without realising it.
-Furthermore, consuming smoothies won’t count as more than one of you 5-a-day.
+When fruit is turned into fruit juice, it is easier to consume extra sugar without realizing it.
+Furthermore, consuming smoothies won’t count as more than one of your 5-a-day.
 Therefore, try to limit your consumption of them in your diet.

 Most of us have a pot of yogurt or two in the fridge.
 However, it’s important to check the labels on them to see how good they are for you.
 Yogurt can provide many health benefits including being good for healthy bones and teeth.
 Along with a good source for vitamin D, and helping you to manage your weight as you feel fuller.
 Unfortunately, quite a lot of yogurts are crammed full of ‘free sugars’, especially those aimed at children.
 Therefore, it is important to become more sugar savvy and spot ‘free sugars’ on the labels.
 Then ultimately try to opt for healthier options.